Since 1965, Tennessee Craft has worked to continue and create Tennessee’s fine craft tradition.

 Kem Alexander, winner of the 2012 TACA Biennial Best of Show, reveals, “The "Best of Show" honor is spectacular.
 It is like the biggest pat-on-the-back I've ever felt.
 This honor says to me that I'm on the right track and folks are responding positively to what I love creating.
 I feel like my imagination combined with my concrete-building skills (Kem’s medium is concrete) got a big round of applause.
 Receiving this award means experiencing wonderful unimagined art opportunities.”

-Tennessee Craft Week, our committee believes, best serves our state’s craft artist population, engages the chapters to develop and launch craft-based activities, ties to a national effort in place whose messages are clearly articulated for us, and builds on a promotional platform already used by the tourism industry.
+TCW, of all the new craft marketing options considered, best serves our state’s craft artist population, our Craft Marketing Committee believed.
+TCW engages the chapters to develop and launch craft-based activities, ties to a national effort in place whose messages are clearly articulated for us, and builds on a promotional platform already used by the tourism industry.
 While this program was successful in its first year with a group of 40 events across the state, our hope is to find in-kind and cash sponsorships equal to at least $100,000 in order to fulfill our larger vision – for Craft Week in Tennessee to be something people never miss and always look forward to-- as they do our biennial Craft Fairs, and for similar reasons, because one finds beautiful craft, gets to meet the artist, experiences hands-on activities and discovers the joy of making something, plus feels the satisfaction of knowing they are supporting the local economy and the ability of artists to move our culture forward.

 As revealed in Tennessee Craft’s strategic plan, one current